 People seeking acupuncture treatment are often concerned about the possible ineffectiveness of the therapy.
-In Balance Method Acupuncture this concern is quickly laid to rest as the effect of the treatment is measured clearly and immediately.
-In most cases, pain diminishes or disappears quickly, peace replaces stress and frustration and uncertainty dissipates.
+Patients in Balance Method Acupuncture are quickly relieved as the treatment’s effect is measured clearly and immediately.
+In most cases, the pain diminishes or disappears quickly, and peace replaces stress, frustration, and uncertainty dissipates.
 This phenomenon happens again and again with thousands of patients.

-Acupuncture is an ancient and very effective healing method and also the most common alternative medicine method in the world.
+Acupuncture is an ancient and very effective healing method and the most common alternative medicine method globally.
 Acupuncture has been around for thousands of years, and the practice is based on ancient Chinese knowledge regarding the energy system in the human body.
-In this article, we will give an extended overview of Acupuncture and focus on a special form of acupuncture called Balance Method Acupuncture.
+This article will give a comprehensive overview of Acupuncture and focus on a particular form of acupuncture called Balance Method Acupuncture.

-Anyone suffering from pain or feeling unwell would love to be familiarized with an acupuncture therapy method that can alleviate pain quickly.
+Anyone suffering from pain or feeling unwell would love to learn about an acupuncture therapy method that can alleviate pain quickly.
 This method helps many people who seek relief from their pain.
-This acupuncture method that is now regenerating and gaining tremendous popularity across the globe.
+This acupuncture method is now regenerating and gaining tremendous popularity across the globe.

-Balance Acupuncture is a Chinese acupuncture method that was introduced to the world by Dr. Richard Teh-Fu Tan, a Chinese man born in Taiwan.
-This knowledge is very different from today’s Chinese medical knowledge which is called Traditional Chinese Medicine (TCM).
-TCM is regarded as the most prevalent Chinese medical method in the world. (read more about TCM below)
+Balance Acupuncture is a Chinese acupuncture method introduced to the world by Dr. Richard Teh-Fu Tan, a Chinese man born in Taiwan.
+This knowledge is very different from today’s Chinese medical experience, called Traditional Chinese Medicine (TCM).
+TCM is the most prevalent Chinese medical method in the world. (read more about TCM below)

 Elad Shalev R. Ac has been practicing Balance Method Acupuncture since 2004.
-Now Elad Shalev is the owner of the Rebalance Acupuncture clinic in Edmonton Alberta, Canada.
-After studying the normal Traditional Chinese Medicine (TCM) acupuncture, he practiced different approaches of acupuncture until he discovered Balance Method Acupuncture.
-Elad Shalev has since been practicing and teaching it for over fifteen years.
-He was trained in the Balance Method Acupuncture method for more than 7 years with Dr. Richard Tan and Ilan Migdali.
+Now Elad Shalev is the owner of the Rebalance Acupuncture clinic in Edmonton, Alberta, Canada.
+After studying the standard Traditional Chinese Medicine (TCM) acupuncture, he practiced different acupuncture approaches until discovering Balance Method Acupuncture.
+Elad Shalev has since been practicing and teaching it for over sixteen years.
+He was trained in the Balance Method Acupuncture method for more than seven years with Dr. Richard Tan and Ilan Migdali.

-The Balance Method is an assortment of acupuncture techniques aimed at bringing immediate and effective balance to the body.
-Balance is key and good health means balance.
-In the same way that nature is balanced (at least before man destroyed much of it), so must balance is maintained in our bodies.
+The Balance Method is an assortment of acupuncture techniques to bring immediate and effective balance to the body.
+Balance is critical, and good health means balance.
+In the same way that nature is balanced (at least before man destroyed much of it), balance is maintained in our bodies.
 An imbalance is a disease.
-We do not want a certain organ to be overly dominant, or one emotion that overshadows other emotions.
+We do not want a specific organ to be overly dominant or one emotion that overshadows other feelings.
 The Balance Method is about the inner balance between internal organs and their meridians – our body’s energy channels.

 The Balance Method offers several ways to balance a damaged meridian or organ.
-For example, for lower back pain, the meridian that governs most cases of back pain is the Urinary Bladder meridian.
+For example, the meridian that governs most back pain causes the Urinary Bladder meridian for lower back pain.
 This meridian runs from the top to the bottom of the back.
 In Traditional Acupuncture (TCM), the acupuncturist will usually needle this meridian to treat the backache.
-They will needle the location where the pain is, or elsewhere along the same meridian.
+They will needle the location where the pain is or elsewhere along the same meridian.

 Balancing the Meridians